Quasa

 Gartner describes IAM as a security discipline ensuring the right individuals have the required access to the right resources at the right time, specifying they need this access for the right reasons.

-An Explanation of Identity and Access ManagementWhen you have in place an identity management system, it prevents unauthorized access to your resources and systems, preventing exfiltration.
+An Explanation of Identity and Access ManagementWhen you have an identity management system in place, it prevents unauthorized access to your resources and systems, helping stop data exfiltration.
 IAM should also flag attempted access by unauthorized programs or users, whether these occur from within or outside the perimeter.

-Identity management is sometimes used interchangeably with identity and access management, but it’s only part of it in reality.
+Identity management is sometimes used interchangeably with identity and access management, but it is only part of the broader discipline.

-The broad term of IAM covers not only who’s accessing resources but also what resources they’re accessing.
-Identity management, by distinction, is about who’s accessing the resources rather than what they’re accessing.
+The broad term of IAM covers not only who is accessing resources but also what resources they are accessing.
+Identity management, by distinction, focuses on who is accessing the resources rather than what they are accessing.

 Why Is IAM Important?

-IAM streamlines the systems and processes for IT admins to assign digital identities to an entity, authenticate them with the login, and authorize them to access certain resources.
-It also facilitates monitoring and management of resources throughout the lifecycle.
+IAM streamlines the systems and processes for IT admins to assign digital identities to an entity, authenticate them at login, and authorize them to access certain resources.
+It also facilitates monitoring and management of resources throughout their lifecycle.

-IAM stands between users and the assets that are critical to them, so it’s an important layer of protection against compromised credentials and stolen passwords that are among the most frequent entry points for hackers who want to steal data or use ransomware.
+IAM stands between users and the assets that are critical to them, serving as an important layer of protection against compromised credentials and stolen passwords—among the most frequent entry points for hackers seeking to steal data or deploy ransomware.

-An Explanation of Identity and Access ManagementWhen you do IAM well, it gives you frictionless functioning of your digital systems and helps promote productivity.
+An Explanation of Identity and Access ManagementWhen implemented well, IAM enables frictionless functioning of your digital systems and helps promote productivity.

-Your employees can work easily from anywhere, but you still have centralized visibility and management to ensure they only access what they need to do their jobs.
+Your employees can work easily from anywhere while you maintain centralized visibility and management, ensuring they only access what they need to do their jobs.

-Due to digital transformation, identities are being assigned to devices that make up the Internet of Things, pieces of code like APIs, and robots.
-The hybrid multi-cloud environment further complicates things and necessitates IAM solutions that keep pace with the world we’re in.
+IAM is not only for employees.
+Organizations increasingly need to provide secure access for business partners, contractors, remote and mobile users, and clients.
+Due to digital transformation, identities are now assigned to Internet of Things devices, APIs, and robots.
+The hybrid multi-cloud environment further complicates access needs and requires IAM solutions that keep pace with today’s dynamic landscape.

 What Are the Components of IAM?

-• Users: A IAM user is an identity linked to a credential and the permissions associated with that credential.
+• Users: An IAM user is an identity linked to a credential and the permissions associated with that credential.
 This might be a person, but a user can also be an application.
-With IAM, you can create user names for each employee in an organization.
-Each IAM user may be associated with only one account, and a newly created user wouldn’t be authorized to perform any actions.
+With IAM, you can create usernames for each employee in an organization.
+Each IAM user may be associated with only one account, and a newly created user would not be authorized to perform any actions.

-• Groups: A collection of users is a group, and you can use these groups to apply permissions to multiple users.
+• Groups: A collection of users forms a group, allowing you to apply permissions to multiple users at once.

-• Policies: The policies underlying IAM set the permission and control access to resources.
-Policies define who can access what and the actions they can take.
+• Policies: The policies underlying IAM define permissions and control access to resources.
+They specify who can access what and the actions they can take.

-• Roles: The role is a set of permissions that define the allowed actions and the denied actions by an entity.
+• Roles: A role is a set of permissions that define the allowed and denied actions for an entity.

 • Shared access to an account with separate usernames and passwords